wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 			- $ sudo docker stop daemon_dave
 		- -
 		- -
-		- In addition to the information we retrieved about our container using the docker ps command, we can get a whole lot more information using the docker inspect command. #space
+		- In addition to the information we retrieved about our container using the docker ps command, we can get a whole lot more information using the docker inspect command. #ñspace
 		- -
 	- 4 Working with Docker images and repositories
 		- -
 		- This pattern is traditionally called “copy on write” and is one of the features that makes Docker so powerful.
 Each read-only image layer is read-only; this image never changes.
 When a container is created, Docker builds from the stack of images and then adds the read-write layer on top.
 That layer, combined with the knowledge of the image layers below it and some configuration data, form the container.
 As we discovered in the last chapter, containers can be changed, they have state, and they can be started and stopped.
-This, and the image-layering framework, allows us to quickly build images and run containers with our applications and services. #space
+This, and the image-layering framework, allows us to quickly build images and run containers with our applications and services. #ñspace
 		- -
 		- -
 		- Let’s get started with Docker images by looking at what images are available to us on our Docker host.
-We can do this using the docker images command. #space
+We can do this using the docker images command. #ñspace
 		- -
 		- -
 		- We identify each image inside that repository by what Docker calls tags.
 Each image is being listed by the tags applied to it, so, for example, 12.04, 12.10, quantal, or precise and so on.
 Each tag marks together a series of image layers that represent a specific image (e.g., the 18.04 tag collects together all the layers of the Ubuntu 18.04 image).
 This allows us to store more than one image inside a repository.

-		  We can refer to a specific image inside a repository by suffixing the repository name with a colon and a tag name #space
+		  We can refer to a specific image inside a repository by suffixing the repository name with a colon and a tag name #ñspace
 		- -
 		- -
 		- About the two types of repositories in Docker. #card